help-me-mom/ng-mocks/README.md

 Versions 1.6.2 - 1.7.5 work but aren't as heavily tested as versions 1.8.10 and up.

-Please also note that more accurate remapped test coverage is produced for Typescript 1.8.10^.

 ## Licensing

 This software is licensed with the MIT license.